srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/hw_packs/source/index.rst

 Other useful things to take into account when choosing a compute platform for SDR research and experimentation are:

+	* **srsLTE Benchmark score** - Hosted on OpenBenchmarking this looks at the performance of multiple processors under a variety of tests.The tests look specifically at srsLTE and how processor perform while running the software by testing certain metrics.
+Including PHY downlink rates for the UE and eNB, and an OFDM processing test.
+Find out more `here <https://openbenchmarking.org/test/pts/srslte&eval=37d1fabd06bb845a3c239f1ea2e442486e9e7b4e#metrics>`_.
 	* **Processor Cinebench score** - This gives a good indication of a processor's ability to deal with high computational load.
 Find out more `here <https://www.notebookcheck.net/CineBench-R20-benchmark-now-available-is-8x-more-demanding-than-CineBench-R15.413751.0.html>`_.
 	* **Cooling ability** - More cooling ability will ensure CPU performance does not drop off significantly under heavy load
 	* **Portability** - Some use-cases may benefit from a PC that is portable